RayDiab/Dispersion-relation-solvers-for-plasma-waves/README.md

 IBW_cold_electrons_solve: solves the dispersion function for IBWs in the limit of cold electrons.

-LH_PDI_dispersion: solves the PDI dispersion relation in the LH regime.
-This is a Python adaptation of a Fortran code by Takase and Porkolab.

 fast_Wave_Disp: Solves the Fast Wave (FW) dispersion relation.